This website uses cookies to help you make the most of your visit.

 Pharmacy context

 The pharmacy is in a business park on the outskirts of Warrington.
 It dispenses private prescriptions mainly for aesthetic products, including botulinum toxins, and for injectable medicines for weight loss.
-It delivers them directly to prescribers and practitioners for treating people using their services.
-People receiving treatment receive little or no contact with the pharmacy and they do not directly access pharmacy services from the premises.
-The pharmacy has a website www.smilepharma.co.uk where prescribers and practitioners access services.
+Prescribers and practitioners access services through its website www.smilepharma.co.uk.
+It delivers most of its medicines to prescribers and practitioners, with some weight loss medicines delivered directly to patients.
+Some prescribers and practitioners collect medicines and aesthetic products directly from the pharmacy’s premises.

 Inspection summary findings